phonopy/phonopy/doc/setting-tags.rst

 calculated from their statistical thermodynamic expressions (see :ref:`thermal_properties_expressions`).
 Thermal properties are calculated from phonon frequencies on a sampling mesh in the reciprocal space.
-Therefore These tags are used with ``MP`` tag and their convergence with respect to the sampling mesh has to be checked.
+Therefore These tags are used with ``MESH`` tag and their convergence with respect to the sampling mesh has to be checked.
 Usually this calculation is not computationally demanding, so the convergence is easily achieved with increasing the density of the sampling mesh. ``-p`` option can be used together to plot the thermal propreties.

-Phonon frequencies have to be calculated in THz.
-Therefore unit conversion factor to THz may be specified using ``FREQUENCY_CONVERSION_FACTOR`` tag.
-The calculated values are written into ``thermal_properties.yaml``.
+Phonon frequencies have to be calculated in THz and this is the default setting of phonopy.
+However as a special case when unit conversion factor is specified using ``FREQUENCY_CONVERSION_FACTOR`` tag, careful attention is required.

+The calculated values are
+written into ``thermal_properties.yaml``.
 The unit systems of free energy, heat capacity, and entropy are kJ/mol, J/K/mol, and J/K/mol, respectively, where 1 mol means :math:`\mathrm{N_A}\times` your input